Pinhook, MO (1927-2011): A Black Ghost Town

-Five years later, the Army Corps of Engineers built the Birds Point-New Madrid Floodway to ease the annual flooding along the Mississippi River.
+Five years after its foundation, the Army Corps of Engineers built the Birds Point-New Madrid Floodway to ease the annual flooding along the Mississippi River, in an attempt to save the then-prosperous City of Cairo downstream.
 The floodway, when used, put the excess waters directly in the path of the town.
 (ProPublica).

 At its peak, the tiny village housed about 250 people in the 1960's, but a series of floods in the 1970's would put the village in significant decline, and the population had fallen to less than 50 by 2010.

-The towns fate would be completely sealed in 2011, when historic flooding along the Mississippi River threatened Cairo, IL downstream.
+The towns fate would be completely sealed in 2011, when historic flooding along the Mississippi River threatened Cairo once again.
 After the river reached 61.7 feet and sand boils began to develop along the Cairo levees, the decision was made to open the floodways for the first time since 1937.

 Jan 30, 1937 --- "Ohio (River) Flood Level Far Above Cairo Streets" --- Water is within three feet of top of levee protecting Illinois city as expected crest of 62 feet is awaited.
 Associated Press